selsa-inube/bootcamps/content/backend/go-server/go-server-as-todo-test-get-requests.md

 The challenge here is to:

-1. Use a decoder to transform the body of the request into a go struct
+1. Use a decoder to transform the body of the request into a go struct.
+2. This struct should match the properties the endpoint returns (Results, Date, TotalResults)
+3. Remember that the JSON recevied uses struct tags.
+You must set them here for the decoding to work.
-2. Use the struct to validate the expected items received.
+4. Use the struct to validate the expected items received.
-3. Use the struct to validate the title of the first todo (using the example above: "Task 1")
+5. Use the struct to validate the title of the first todo (using the example above: "Task 1")